nlp-tlp/15926-4-RDL-CITS3200/README.md

 ```

 Follow the directions given in the CLI menu to modify the database and view other parameters.
-The database should first be updated on initiall clone.
+The database should first be updated on initial clone.
 This is done by selecting option `U` on the main menu.

 ## Development